zxrepo/tbblue/CONTRIBUTING.md

 ### 6. Do not modify the System folders and files: /nextzxos, /tbblue, /nextzxos/autoexec.bas, /nextzxos/browser.cfg, /tbblue/config.ini and /TBBLUE.FW ###

 If you have a driver or ROM that MUST be included there and a requisite modification to **autoexec.bas**, **browser.cfg** or **config.ini** add it as a *basename-&lt;name_of_file>.&lt;ext>* with clear instructions on how and where it should be merged by the user.
 The distribution **must be operable at all times** ergo the main folders and files must not be disturbed from their working state.
 End-users expect the distribution to be downloaded straight to their SD cards and booted directly from there.
 If in doubt confer with the rest of the contributors.
+Only authors of specific extensions/rom images/drivers that have been previously vetted as working can proceed to modify the files after they confer with the OS maintainer (Garry Lancaster) and the TBBlue main maintainer (Phoebus Dokos).

 ### 7. If you contribute software without a stated license, this is considered closed source without source code and open source if it includes sources under /src ###